Hidden Hot Spots on Oahu

-Oahu is a busy gathering place where it can be sometimes challenging to find seclusion or hidden attractions.
-Along with notable places such as Waikiki Beach, Diamond Head, Pearl Harbor and the North Shore, we have previously chronicled some of the most thrilling experiences on Oahu as well as some of the essential must-do activities of the island.
-However, there is still a number of exciting things that can be found off the beaten path, so don your slippers (i.e., Hawaii’s name for flip flops) and get ready to go.
+Oahu is a busy place where it can be challenging to find seclusion or hidden attractions.
+We have chronicled some of its most thrilling experiences on Oahu as well as the must-do activities.
+But, there are still many other exciting things you can find off the beaten path.
+Interested?
+If so, here are our best hidden hot spots on Oahu.

 Interested in seeing a replica of a 950-year old United Nations World Heritage Site?
-If so, you can find it behind Kaneohe’s Valley of the Temples cemetery is a smaller scale version of the Byodo-in Buddhist temple in Uji, Japan.
-This other-worldly-looking building was constructed in 1968 entirely without nails and features beautiful gardens, koi fish, gazebos, swans, peacocks and a statue of Buddha all set amid towering verdant mountains.
-The temple, which has been designated as a Hawaii State Landmark.
-Also, television series, such as Hawaii Five-0, Magnum P.I. and Lost, have prominently featured this location.
+If so, you can find it behind Kaneohe’s Valley of the Temples cemetery.
+It’s a smaller scale version of the Byodo-in Buddhist temple in Uji, Japan.
+This other-worldly-looking building was constructed in 1968 entirely without nails.
+It also features beautiful gardens, koi fish, gazebos, swans, peacocks and a statue of Buddha.
+The State has officially designated the site as a Hawaii State Landmark.
+Also, television series, such as Hawaii Five-O, Magnum P.I. and Lost, have prominently featured this location.